The Canary Islands explained; Are the Canary Islands A Country?

 Are the Canary Islands A Country? & are the Canary Islands in Europe?

 Despite the fact that they’re geographically part of the African continent.
 But they ‘belong’ to Europe.
-As mentioned above, they’re actually recognized under the protecterate of Spain and are therefore European.
+As mentioned above, they’re actually recognized under the protectorate of Spain and are therefore European.
 So people from the Canary Islands carry a Spanish Passport, and there is no such thing as a Canary Islands passport.

 Are the Canary Islands part of Spain?

 Yes.
-The Canary Islands are part of Spain, and are still controlled from the Spanish central government but with their own political management.
+The Canary Islands are part of Spain and are still controlled by the Spanish central government but with their own political management.
 Which is why even spa holidays in Spain, for example, could be taken in the Canary islands, and it would still count as Spain.

 How many islands are in the Canary Islands?

 There are 13 officially recognized islands, the most famous of which are Tenerife, Fuerteventura, Gran Canaria, and Lanzarote.
 These are all common tourist hotspots.

 How do I get to the Canary Islands?